reezuan/curious-about-me/README.md

 ### <a href="https://reezuan.github.io/TOP-weather-app/" style="text-decoration: none;" target="_blank" rel="noopener noreferrer">1) The Weather Cat</a>
 A simple weather app that displays key weather info for a given city.

+### <a href="https://reezuan.github.io/etch-a-sketch/" style="text-decoration: none;" target="_blank" rel="noopener noreferrer">2) Etch-a-Sketch</a>
+Create any design you want, in whatever colour you want, using this sketchboard.
+And activate horn mode... if you dare.
+(But please turn down your audio first.)

 ## What languages do I know?
 - English (ha!)
 - HTML